emipa606/AvoidFriendlyFire/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-Colonists with the option enabled will not take a shot if the projectile&apos;s path could hit a friendly or neutral pawn (taking into account miss radius).
-Drafted colonists will look for a target with a clean shot (or wait if there isn&apos;t one), while hunters will reposition themselves.
+Colonists with the option enabled will not take a shot if the projectile's path could hit a friendly or neutral pawn (taking into account miss radius).
+Drafted colonists will look for a target with a clean shot (or wait if there isn't one), while hunters will reposition themselves.

 This should hopefully alleviate some of the micromanagement needed to stop ranged colonists shooting friendlies, without changing the way friendly fire works in the game or reducing its potency.